Get

 6. Blue Heelers Have Many Names

-Blue Heeler is simply one name for the Australian Cattle Dog.
+Blue Heeler is simply one name for a color variety of the Australian Cattle Dog.
 Australian Cattle Dogs have had a number of different names over the years that speak to their long and diverse history.
-Blue Heelers can also be called Red Heelers, Australian Cattle Dogs, or Queensland Heelers.
-Queensland Heeler is a nod to its place of origin in Queensland, Australia.
+They can also be called Red Heelers (depending on their color) or Queensland Heelers.
 The dog was also known as the Australian Heeler before the breed became standardized.
 Some people might still refer to these dogs as Australian Heelers, especially if they are in Australia.
+They’re also sometimes referred to simply as Cattle Dogs.

 8. Blue Heelers Were Recognized by the AKC in 1980

-Despite having a long history in Australia, the Blue Heeler was not recognized by the American Kennel Club (AKC) until 1980.
+Despite having a long history in Australia, the Australian Cattle Dog (and therefore the Blue Heeler) was not recognized by the American Kennel Club (AKC) until 1980.
 The Blue Heeler was registered as the Australian Cattle Dog (ACD) and accepted for showing.
 The breed started showing in the Working Dog Group beginning in 1980 but only showed there for two years until it was transferred to the new Herding Dog Group in 1983.
 The Herding Group was founded in 1983, and the Australian Cattle Dog was a charter member of the new category of AKC breeds.

 Australian-Cattle-Dog-blue-heeler